MI2DataLab/call-for-collaborators/README.md

 Extension of the `modelDown` package (https://github.com/MI2DataLab/modelDown) to a tool for contrastive comparisons of two ML models.

-Learn more about DALEX at http://jmlr.org/papers/v19/18-416.html and modelDown at https://github.com/MI2DataLab/modelDown_example
+Learn more about `DALEX` at http://jmlr.org/papers/v19/18-416.html and `modelDown` at https://github.com/MI2DataLab/modelDown_example

+## Unit Tests for Models

+Extension of models' scores implemented in the `auditor` and implementation of automated unit tests for models (similar to tests in `testthat`).

+The `auditor` provides an easy to use unified interface for creating validation plots for any model.
+This visualizations allow to asses and compare the goodness of fit, performance, and similarity of models.
+Learn more about `auditor` at https://github.com/MI2DataLab/auditor and `testthat` at https://testthat.r-lib.org/